-1. The open spaces, amenity spaces, growing spaces and civic spaces shown on the Proposals Map are protected and should be retained in their current use and enhanced to raise their usefulness as such.
-Only development associated with and which will enhance the value of their current use will be permitted.

-2. Any loss of open space should be replaced by alternative provision which is of equal or greater value to the community and local environment.

-3. New developments should include open space at least in accordance with adopted standards and provide for its long-term management and maintenance.

-4. Where the need for open space cannot be met on site a commensurate contribution towards provision of such open space elsewhere in the town should be made.

-- 5. Open space provision should include: - a. formal and informal spaces for leisure, sport, recreation and play; - b. amenity green spaces, spaces for nature conservation and greenways; and - c. growing spaces.
+- 1. The open spaces, amenity spaces, growing spaces and civic spaces shown on the Proposals Map are protected and should be retained in their current use, enhanced to raise their usefulness and should not be built on unless: - a. an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or - b. the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or - c. the development is for alternative sports and recreational provision, the benefits of which clearly outweigh the loss of the current or former use. - 2.
+New developments should include open space at least in accordance with adopted standards and provide for its long-term management and maintenance. - 3.
+Where the need for open space cannot be met on site a commensurate contribution towards provision of such open space elsewhere in the town should be made. - 4.
+Open space provision should include: - formal and informal spaces for leisure, sport, recreation and play; - b. amenity green spaces, spaces for nature conservation and greenways; and - c. growing spaces.